MTB Project Logo

 1.)
 From the upper lot, start on the Tiger Mountain Connector.
 You'll quickly link to the Northwest Timber Trail on the other side of the road.
 If you parked in the lower lot, pedal up the road behind the yellow gate.

 2.)
 Head up the Northwest Timber Trail to reach the start of Master Link on the left.
 This will take you for 2.5 miles of smooth and steady climbing that winds about through the trees.
-When you come to the road, cross over onto Quick Link for an additional .5 miles of singletrack that ends on Tiger Mountain Road 5500.
+When you come to the road, cross over onto Quick Link for an additional 0.5 miles of singletrack that ends on Tiger Crossover Road 5500.

 3.)
-Follow Tiger Mountain Road 5500 for .3 miles past the entrance of Predator until you come to a split.
-Take the right onto Tiger Mountain Road 5570.
+Follow the crossover road for 0.3 miles past the entrance of Predator until you come to a split.
+Take the right onto Tiger Mountain Road 5570 then a quick left to climb on Power Link.
 This is the steepest part of the road climb, but fortunately it isn't long.
-At roughly half-a-mile, the road crosses with the Summit Trail, the summit is just ahead.
+In roughly half a mile you're at the top.

 4.)
 At the summit, take a breather and enjoy the views.
 Then charge into the Summit Trail for 1.5 miles of pumps, flow, and fun.
 After the initial road crossing, you could cut right to Off The Grid, but the rest of the Summit Trail is worth keeping to the left.